mihir763/Fundraiser-master/README.md

 > This project is still in active development, so there will be many updates and possibly breaking changes to come

-## Purpose and Features

-In short, I needed a way to raise funds for an important cause without paying more than I had to in fees.
-With Fundraiser, you pay only the Stripe fees (currently 2.9% + 30&cent; per transaction).

 ### Features

 * A beautiful space to tell your story